Midwest Census Evaluation

 .
 Housing types, crowding, and access to transportation

-To connect these patterns with federal policy, I evaluated the role of the New Markets Tax Credit and the Low Income Housing Tax Credit, which target high need census tracts through private investment and affordable housing development.
+To connect these patterns with federal policy, I evaluated the role of the New Markets Tax Credit (NMTC) and the Low Income Housing Tax Credit (LIHTC), which target high need census tracts through private investment and affordable housing development.
 The analysis explored whether these programs contributed to reductions in social vulnerability and improvements in economic outcomes between 2010 and 2020.